Obito1903/obito.fr/content/projects/paulorado/index.md

 Each year at CY-Tech university a new Student Office is elected.
 As part of the campaign for Student Office each side need to build a website.

-As a memeber of the Paulorado office, I and 2 other students where tasked with building the website.
+As a member of the Paulorado office, I and 2 other students where tasked with building the website.

-It needed to show a listt of all the memeber of the office, display practical information about what activities we planned to do and contain a minigame.
+It needed to show a list of all the memeber of the office, display practical information about what activities we planned to do and contain a mini-game.